Charter for safeguarding good academic practice and avoiding academic misconduct at the Kühne Logistics University

 (2) The Committee of Inquiry shall elect a chairperson from among its members.
 Resolutions are passed by a simple majority; in the event of a tied vote the chairperson has the casting vote.
 One representative of each status group involved in an individual case and also, in an advisory capacity, a person qualified to hold the office of judge shall attend the sessions.
 In an individual case the latter is permitted to call upon up to three other persons as experts in an advisory capacity.

-(1) The provisions of the Hamburg Administrative Procedure Act (Hamburgisches Verwaltungsverfahrensgesetz) valid at the time of the inquiry shall apply to the inquiry procedure, either brought before the ombudsperson or the Committee of Inquiry, so long as no deviating provisions are made in the following clauses.
+(1) The provisions of the Hamburg Administrative Procedure Act (Hamburgisches Verwaltungs-verfahrensgesetz) valid at the time of the inquiry shall apply to the inquiry procedure, either brought before the ombudsperson or the Committee of Inquiry, so long as no deviating provisions are made in the following clauses.
 All information on those involved in the case and the findings of the investigation by the ombudsperson or the Committee of Inquiry must be treated strictly confidentially until culpable misconduct has been proved.
+The investigation of allegations of research misconduct must be carried out in strict confidentiality and adhere to the presumption of innocence.

-(5) The Committee shall submit the results of its inquiry to the President of the University in the form of a final report with a recommendation for further action.
+(6) The Committee shall submit the results of its inquiry to the ombudspersons in the form of a final report with a recommendation for further action.
 The Committee shall simultaneously inform the accused persons and informants of the main findings of its inquiry.
 The papers relating to the formal inquiry must be stored for thirty years.

-(6) The President of the KLU shall decide on the basis of the Commission’s final report and recommendation whether the inquiry is to be concluded or whether a case of academic misconduct has been sufficiently proven.
-In the case of academic misconduct, he/she shall also determine the measures to be taken, which may include labor-, civil- or criminal-law related sanctions.
+(8) The President of the KLU shall decide on the basis of the Commission’s final report and recommendation whether the inquiry is to be concluded or whether a case of academic misconduct has been sufficiently proven.
+In the case of academic misconduct, he/she shall also determine the measures to be taken, which may include academic (e.g., revocation of the academic degree), labor-, civil- or criminal-law related sanctions.
 If the suspicion of academic misconduct has been wrongly raised, the President is responsible for ensuring the rehabilitation of the person(s) accused of misconduct.